Disaster & Emergency Response

 We’re building a different world — a global community of health workers who have the skills they need to heal people.
 Hospitals and clinics that won’t be shaken by disaster.
 Families that have access to incredible advancements in technology and medicine.

 Project HOPE has responded to every major disaster since the 2004 Indian Ocean tsunami.
-Throughout our history, we’ve shown up on the front lines of the world’s most urgent natural disasters and humanitarian crises: from the Ukraine crisis, to the 2021 Haiti earthquake, to Hurricane Dorian in the Bahamas, Cyclone Idai in Mozambique, the Venezuela crisis, and the COVID-19 pandemic.
+Throughout our history, we’ve shown up on the front lines of the world’s most urgent natural disasters and humanitarian crises: from the Ukraine crisis, to the 2021 Haiti earthquake, to Hurricane Dorian in the Bahamas, Cyclone Idai in Mozambique, and the COVID-19 pandemic.

 We deploy staff and volunteers to provide critical medical support.
 We deliver lifesaving medicine and relief.
 And we stay long after the headlines fade to help health systems rebuild.